 - Bunker Interpretive Center (used for Calvin College classes and community educational programs).

-Over the past 28 years, the preserve has been a valuable resource for:
+Over the past three decades, the preserve has been a valuable resource for:

 - An average of 6,000 visitors who enjoy our trails annually,

 - Nearly 20 Calvin College departments/programs which study here annually,